sky-shift/skyshift/docs/source/cli/endpoints.rst

 ----------------------

-The ``create endpoints`` command facilitates the creation of a new set of endpoints, specifying how services within SkyFlow can access external networks or how they are accessed from outside.
+The ``create endpoints`` command facilitates the creation of a new set of endpoints, specifying how services within SkyShift can access external networks or how they are accessed from outside.

 **Usage:**